-Ensure EMP data collected is used to inform relevant decision-making processes (e.g. policy development, lease and licence renewals, regulation and licence conditions).
+Ensure EMP data collected is used to inform relevant decision-making processes (e.g. policy development, lease and licence renewals, regulation and licence conditions) and to monitor the potential impacts of a new marine industry.

 Ensure a public summary of EMP and other relevant information is collated by PIRSA Fisheries and Aquaculture for each sector within an appropriate timeframe and made publicly available to demonstrate ongoing awareness and compliance with ESD directed by the Act for aquaculture activities within SA.
-The South Australian Aquaculture report is produced annually and is available on the PIRSA website.
+The Zoning In Aquaculture report is produced annually, is provided to stakeholders for input and is available on the PIRSA website.